Hemorrhoids Treatment Doctor NYC | Hemorrhoids Specialist Gastroenterologist (GI Doctor) NYC

 Almost everyone gets hemorrhoids.
 They may be embarrassing, painful and annoying, but they’re rarely deadly.
 Hemorrhoids are veins in your anal canal and lower rectum that have become inflamed or swollen.
 The same condition in your legs causes varicose veins.

 You can get hemorrhoids inside your rectum, where they’re called internal hemorrhoids.
 You can get them under the skin around your anus, where they’re called external hemorrhoids.
 You can get both kinds at the same time.
 Additional strain or pressure on hemorrhoids can cause them to bleed.

 By middle age, almost half of all adults in the United States have had to deal with hemorrhoids at one time or another.
 The condition usually is signaled by itching, discomfort and bleeding.
 If blood pools in an external hemorrhoid, it may form a clot, called a thrombus.
 This condition can result in severe pain and inflammation.
 Other symptoms include:

 - Irritation and swelling in your anal area

 - A sensitive or painful lump near your anus

 - Painless bleeding that leaves bright red blood on tissue or in the bowl during bowel movements

 - Leaking feces

 Rectal bleeding also can be a symptom of another medical condition, including cancer.
-If you’re worried, consult a hemorrhoids specialist like Dr. Khodadadian.
+You should consult a hemorrhoids specialist or physician like Dr. Khodadadian.
 Furthermore, if you noticed a change in your bowel patterns or if you’ve passed black, tarry or maroon stools, see him right away.
 It can be a sign of a more serious condition, including colon cancer.
 Finally, get immediate help if you feel lightheaded or dizzy or if you’re passing a large volume of blood, which can lead to anemia.

 Causes of Hemorrhoids